Waterlemon14/Shogimon/README.md

 Python implementation
 ---

-For the Python client, your player number is displayed on the left side of the screen when launching the online version of the client.
-Your on-screen player number will turn green when it is your turn, and white when it is the opponent's turn.

-To start the online (i.e. main) version of the game, run in terminal:
+For the Python client, to start the online (i.e. main) version of the game, run in terminal:

 ```
 poetry run python src/main.py